 This is a historic canal that covers 65 miles.
 For the perfect elopement, the end of this fjord trek can be just what you need.
 Get to enjoy a cruise on the historic riverboat between June and mid-September.
 Regrettably, this location is only open from mid-May to mid-October.

 This is Norway’s southernmost point.
-For an adventurous elopement, this is where you need to be.
 At Lindesnes Lighthouse, you can experience epic weather with strong winds.
-You can also rent a private apartment that’s miles away from people to spend intimate time with your spouse.
+You can also rent a private apartment that’s miles away from people to spend intimate time as newlyweds.

 Norway Wedding Planners